NONPROFIT FREQUENTLY ASKED QUESTIONS

 A project/program should expend the funding within two years, following award of the grant.
 For example, the recipient of a grant awarded in November 2022 must expend the funds by November 2024.

 Yes.
 If you are part of an applying nonprofit organization, you can be member of Impact 100 Jersey Coast.
-You can even sit on a Focus Area Committee, but not one that reviews your organization’s proposal.
+You can even sit on a Grant Review Committee, but not one that reviews your organization’s proposal.